Skip to main content

 Message message = Message.obtain(targetId, conversationType, mediaMessageContent);

-Before sending, the image will be compressed in quality, and a thumbnail will be generated for display in the chat UI.
-GIFs do not have thumbnails and will not be compressed.
+Before sending, images are compressed in quality, and thumbnails are generated for display in the chat UI.
+GIFs do not have thumbnails and are not compressed.

-• Thumbnails for Image Messages: The SDK will generate a large image with 30% quality of the original image that meets the standard size requirements before uploading and sending.
-The longest side of the compressed image will not exceed 240 px.
+• Image Message Thumbnails: The SDK generates a large image at 30% of the original quality that meets standard size requirements before uploading and sending.
+The compressed image's longest side does not exceed 240 px.
 The thumbnail is used for display in the chat UI.

-• Images: If the original image is not selected for sending, the SDK will generate a large image with 85% quality of the original image that meets the standard size requirements before uploading and sending.
-The longest side of the compressed image will not exceed 1080 px.
+• Images: If the original image is not selected for sending, the SDK generates a large image at 85% of the original quality that meets standard size requirements before uploading and sending.
+The compressed image's longest side does not exceed 1080 px.

-Generally, it is not recommended to modify the SDK's default compression configuration.
-If you need to adjust the SDK's compression quality, refer to the knowledge base document How to Modify the SDK's Default Image and Video Compression Configuration.
+Generally, it is not recommended to modify the SDK's default compression settings.
+To adjust the SDK's compression quality, refer to the knowledge base article How to Modify SDK Default Image and Video Compression Settings.

 Sending Media Messages